XTStudio/Kimi-API/UIKit/UIView.md

 hidden: boolean

 /**
+ * A Boolean value that determines whether the view contents opaque, this parameters cause a performance improvement.
+ */
+opaque: boolean

+/**
  * A flag used to determine how a view lays out its content when its bounds change.
  */
 contentMode: UIViewContentMode